 So, what have we gained by going digital?
 After all, now we’re taking 80 microseconds (instead of zero) to send the same amount of information, using two conductors (data and clock) instead of just one, and we’re also having to transition voltages quickly between low and high levels within a 10 microsecond period, which comes with its own penalties (that we will discuss later).
 One answer is resilience to noise: even if electromagnetic interference from other devices (or other signals within the same device) cause the voltage of the “temperature” signal to change by more than a volt, a one will still be a one and a zero will still be a zero, so the information itself will not be corrupted: the temperature reading will remain perfectly correct!

 Hopefully, we now understand one reason why digital communication came to surpass analog.
 However, there are other, very important reasons that we shouldn’t minimize.
 For one, when transistors are used to implement digital logic, they can be operated in a way that uses very little power, and they can be made very, very tiny; this enables small, cheap, but very complex integrated circuits that contain hundreds of millions of transistors in a square centimeter of area.
 From this came programmable devices such as microprocessors, which are enormously powerful and have revolutionized technology.
 Also, even though we are using more conductors to transfer our digital data now, there is the possibility for many devices to share those same conductors in a signal bus.
 (For example, the electronics inside your car often talk to each other on shared CAN busses.)

-Now that we understand what digital communication is, please join me on LinkedIn as we continue to discuss the finer points of spectral analysis (as it pertains to the voltage of digital signals) and then continue onward with our exploration of high-speed digital and the interrelated considerations of electromagnetic compatibility and signal integrity!
+Now that we understand what digital communication is, please join us next time as we continue to discuss the finer points of spectral analysis (as it pertains to the voltage of digital signals) and continue onward with our exploration of high-speed digital and the interrelated considerations of electromagnetic compatibility and signal integrity!